 Starting in Cycle 6, it has been possible to double the continuum bandwidth by simultaneously recording both sidebands from the DSB receivers using 90-degree phase switching.
 This is enabled by phase modulation of LO1, with ± 90 degree demodulation in the correlator, controlled with a Walsh sequence (see Chapter 5; also ALMA Memo 287).
-It has the advantage of doubling the continuum bandwidth to a nominal 16 GHz per polarization (2 × 2 GHz per baseband × 4 basebands) - particularly helpful in these high-frequency bands as it can improve the continuum sensitivity by $\sim \sqrt{2}$, as well as making lines available in the opposite sideband.
-The actual improvement however, depends on the atmospheric transmission in the opposite sideband, which in Bands 9-10 can result in image system temperatures 20% (or more) higher or lower than the main signal sideband.
+It has the advantage of doubling the continuum bandwidth to a nominal 16 GHz per polarization (2 × 2 GHz per baseband × 4 basebands) - particularly helpful in these high-frequency bands as it can improve the continuum sensitivity by $\sim \sqrt{2}$, as well as making lines available in the opposite sideband, which in Bands 9 and 10 can result in image system temperatures 20% (or more) higher or lower than the main signal sideband.
 Even though this doubles the number of spws there is no loss of correlator spectral resolution, so the correlator data rate is doubled.
 In rare cases, this may cause correlator data rate limitations in FDM mode, which could be mitigated by longer integration times, lowering resolution by increasing the channel-averaging factor, and/or using TDM in the continuum-only basebands.
-For Cycle 10, there is a restriction that this mode can only be used with TDM or the maximum bandwidth (1875 MHz) FDM configuration, and the spws can only be centered on each baseband even when the spectral scan mode is selected (Section 6.6).
+For Cycle 12, there is a restriction that this mode can only be used with TDM or the maximum bandwidth (1875 MHz) FDM configuration, and the spws can only be centered on each baseband even when the spectral scan mode is selected (Section 6.6).
 It also requires that the integration duration should be a multiple of 2048 ms.